stefanosAgelastos/mern-admin-app-for-android-AR-app/README.md

 ▪ MongoDB for semi-structured data model persistence
 ▪ Heroku PaaS staging environment

+The admin webapp allows you to add Locations to a database, and provide them as a REST resource to the android APK.
 The admin webapp is based on [MERN](http://mern.io), a scaffolding tool which makes it easy to build isomorphic apps using Mongo, Express, React and NodeJS.
 Read the [Documentation](http://mern.io/documentation.html).
 The android app was made on the [Unity](https://unity.com/) real-time 3d development platform and [Vuforia](https://www.vuforia.com/) library, which provided web, gps and augmented reality capabilitities.
 Currently the solution has the following architecture: